-Hosting a project wiki or a personal blog on github is very easy with github-pages and static site generators like Jekyl.
+Hosting a project wiki or a personal blog on Github is very easy with github-pages and static site generators like Jekyll.
 You will end up with a site hosted on

 <Project/Repository Name>.github.io, if you’re happy with that then skip the rest of this article.
-If you want more or just curious on the steps then keep reading.
+If you want more or just curious about the steps then keep reading.

 What you’ll need